Bringing Home an Adopted Cat: The First Month

 • Put a breakaway collar with an ID tag on her as soon as she’ll tolerate it.
 A collar isn’t a substitute for a microchip, but it’s the thing a stranger can read without a vet visit.

-• Check windows and screens again.
+• Push-check windows and screens again.
 Especially in older homes.

 Don’t plan a welcome